 Bob: So the Jews were not spooked by the Prophet admitting to the existence of zombies.

-Bob: So, if Jews were not spooked by zombies, why be concerned about the believers successfully attacking and plundering another caravan which you said is what they did all the time?
+Bob: If the Jews were not spooked by zombies, why be scared by the believers attacking and plundering another caravan which you said is what they did all the time?

 Uzza: Badr was different.
 A rag tag bunch of believers had defeated the equivalent of regular army troops.
 It was a real confidence booster and that confidence was reflected in what Muhammad did next and which made the Jews apprehensive.

 Uzza: The victory at Badr, and the prestige and plunder that came with it, emboldened Muhammad to silence his most vocal and persistent critics: the poets.

 The first poet to be killed was al-Nadr.
 The Meccans had praised his verses as superior to those of Muhammad.
 When he spotted al-Nadr among the prisoners captured at Badr, Muhammad had him beheaded on the spot.
 Next to die was the poetess Asma bint Marwan.
 She was stabbed to death while sleeping with an infant suckling at her breast.

 Next, the Jewish poet Abu Afak who was also killed while he slept.
 After every murder the assassin would go to the Mosque to inform Muhammad and be praised for what they had done at his insistence.

 Two other poets of note who were killed on the orders or urging of Muhammad were Ka'b bin Al-Ashraf and Abu Rafi